Optimal martingale transport between radially symmetric marginals in general dimensions: Structure of optimal martingale transport in higher dimensions

 \subsection{Symmetrization of transport plans and the $R$-equivalence relation}

-In this section, we introduce the notion of symmetrization of transport plans (i.e. probability measures on $\R^d \times \R^d$), and the notion of $R$-equivalence on the space of probability measures on $\R^d$.
-These ideas will play a crucial role for the Theorem \ref{mainresult}.
-Let $\mathfrak{M}$ be the group of all $d \times d$ real orthonormal matrices, on which the Haar measure $\mathcal{H}$ is defined.
-Given $M \in \mathfrak{M}$ and a transport plan $\pi$, we define $M\pi$ as the following: for Borel sets $A, B \subset \R^d$, we define
+In this section, we introduce the notion of $R$-equivalence on the space of probability measures on $\R^d$ and the notion of symmetrization of transport plans (i.e. probability measures on $\R^d \times \R^d$).
+These ideas will play a crucial role for the proof of Theorem \ref{mainresult}.
+First, we introduce the notion of $R$-equivalence on the space of probability measures on $\R^d$.
+Let $m(x)=|x|$ be the modulus map on $\R^d$.